DC crime wave: At least 2 injured on busy street, sending pedestrians running for their lives

 At least two people were shot Thursday when shots rang out on a Washington D.C., street, sending pedestrians running for their lives.

-The Washington D.C., Metropolitan Police Department told Fox News that a call came in around 8:20 p.m. about a shooting on 14th Street, a busy street filled with restaurants and bars.
+The Washington D.C., Metropolitan Police Department told Fox News that a call came in around 8:20 p.m. about a shooting on 14th and Riggs streets, a busy area filled with bars and restaurants.

 Two males were hit but were "conscious and breathing," police said.
+Specifics on their injuries were not disclosed.

 No motive for the attack was disclosed.
 No arrests have been made, police said.
+Several people said they heard at least two dozen shots and a witness said she saw a young male running and firing a gun, WUSA-TV reported.
+Outdoors dining tables were abandoned as investigators secure the scene.

+A politico reporter tweeted that diners ducked under their tables to avoid the gunfire.

+A reporter for WUSA said a man was killed three weeks ago during a walk with his wife a block away from Thursday's crime scene.

 CLICK HERE TO GET THE FOX NEWS APP

 Video footage posted online shows pedestrians running as multiple gunshots were heard in the distance.
+Authorities said they were looking for a male wearing a lime green and yellow hooded sweater fleeing in a black Honda Civic.

+The city is grappling with a spike in gun violence that was amplified last weekend when a 6-year-old girl was killed and shots rang out outside Nationals Park.

+As of Thursday, there had been 106 homicides, one higher than at the time frame last year, according to police data.
+In an effort to crack down on the violence.
+Mayor Muriel Bowser this week directed the police department to use any overtime necessary to address public safety.